 Park Wood

-Park Wood is a serene ash woodland that’s had continuous woodland cover for hundreds of years.
-Limestone pavement is a feature of the local area and at Park Wood trees struggle to root and grow…
+Park Wood Nature Reserve is a serene ash woodland that’s had continuous woodland cover for hundreds of years.
+Limestone pavement is a feature of the local area and at Park Wood trees struggle to…

-Park Wood is a serene ash woodland that’s had continuous woodland cover for hundreds of years.
-Limestone pavement is a feature of the local area and at Park Wood trees struggle to root and grow…
+Park Wood Nature Reserve is a serene ash woodland that’s had continuous woodland cover for hundreds of years.
+Limestone pavement is a feature of the local area and at Park Wood trees struggle to…

 Hutton Roof Crags contains some of the best areas of limestone pavement in Britain, with a wealth of unusual plants and animals.
 Pavement occurs in a mosaic with woodland, scrub, grassland and…